 Duplicate content issues are common, especially in eCommerce.

 A common issue that causes duplicate content is when both the www version and non-www version of your site get indexed.
 Both appear as two different websites to Google.
-The same can happen for HTTP and HTTPS versions.
+The same can happen with trailing slashes – those are treated as separate pages.

-Check if your website has multiple such versions and if so, merge them into one with 301 redirects in your .htaccess file.
-And of course, use rel=”canonical” tags to mark the master versions of your pages that you’d like to rank in the SERPs.
+Check if your website has multiple such versions and if so, merge them into one with 301 redirects in your .htaccess file if you’re on Apache, or your server configuration if using Nginx.
+And of course, use rel=”canonical” tags to explicitly signal to Google which version of a page is the preferred one to index and rank.

-The JetOctopus Log Analyzer also helps fix duplicate pages, check your indexation, and ultimately, optimize your site structure.
+The JetOctopus Log Analyzer also helps fix duplicate pages, check your indexation, and ultimately, optimize how to structure your website.

 In the pillar-cluster model, you create a parent page (aka the pillar) that serves as a central hub that contextually interlinks with all the child pages (that also link to each other, thus creating a cluster).

-This internal linking model makes your website structure coherent and directs crawlers and visitors to relevant pieces of content.
-As such, when visitors come across an internal link on your site, they should instantly know which piece of content or page the link will lead them to.
+This internal linking model makes your website page structure coherent and directs crawlers and visitors to relevant pieces of content.

 Here’s an example of a pillar-cluster model for a blog about workout routines.